-Hey, guys,And this article I’m competing for, yes, for ultra wide monitors.
-Now, about three months ago, I started looking into these and was hard to make a choice on which one to buy because the specs are very similar.
+This article I’m competing for, yes, for ultra-wide monitors.
+Now, about three months ago, I started looking into these, and was hard to make a choice on which one to buy because the specs are very similar.

-Ultraright monitors have really started to get popular within the last year.
+Ultraright monitors have really started to get within the last year.

 There’s a lot more selection and the prices have started to drop.
-Which makes these accessible to more people.
-Many people are replacing their dual monitor setups for a single ultralight to increase productivity.
-And gamers are enjoying the more immersive experience.
+Which makes it accessible to more people.
+Many people are replacing their dual-monitor setups with a single ultralight to increase productivity.
+And gamers enjoying the more immersive experience.

-Moner also provides more vertical space.
-If you watch or edit two point four aspect ratio video, it’s really nice to see it full screen.
+Moner provides more vertical space.
+If you watch or edit a 2.4 aspect ratio video, it’s really nice to see it full screen.
 But when you’re dealing with 16 by nine, you do have black bars on the sides.

-I should also note that some oldroyd content shows up with black bars on all sides due to the content creators adding black horizontal bars to 16 by nine video instead of producing true.
+I should note that some Oldroyd content shows up with black bars on all sides due to the content creators adding black horizontal bars to 16 by nine video instead of producing true.

-Twenty one by nine videos.
-Starting off a build quality, all four monitors are built well with the Acer taking the lead.
+21 by 9 videos.
+Starting off a build quality, all four monitors are built with the Acer taking the lead.

-It has the most fancy design which is made to appeal to gamers.
+It has the fanciest design which is made to appeal to gamers.

-The sand is solid aluminum and the monitor feels the most solid.
-All of the monitors come with high adjustment, but only the DL can swivel.
+The sand solid aluminum and the monitor feels solid.
+All of the monitors come with high adjustment, the DL can swivel.
 The Delane Acer can get much lower to the desk compared to the LG and Samsung.

-But the Dell doesn’t get us tall compared to the other three, even though it’s shorter, I still found it tall enough along with having most vertical adjustment.
+But the Dell doesn’t get us tall compared to the other three, even though it’s shorter, I still found it tall enough along with having the vertical adjustment.

-The ACER has the most tilt adjustment, which is great when trying to plug in cables.
+The ACER has the most tilt adjustment, is great when trying to plug in cables.